goldprice.dev vs Polygon.io / Massive.com

 - Which API has MCP (Model Context Protocol) support?

 - goldprice.dev ships a native MCP server on every plan, including Free.
 Polygon.io / Massive.com has no MCP offering as of 2026-04-24.
-If you are wiring gold data into Claude, Cursor, or a custom agent, goldprice.dev exposes six MCP tools over stdio instead of requiring REST-wrapper code.
+If you are wiring gold data into Claude, Cursor, or a custom agent, goldprice.dev exposes seven MCP tools over stdio instead of requiring REST-wrapper code.

 - Which API should I pick for multi-asset coverage beyond metals?